Kelly hits ton as Sparks beat Vipers

 Elsewhere, South East Stars, Northern Diamonds and Western Storm all won.

-Alex MacDonald's 2-11 helped keep Diamonds top of their group.
+Alex MacDonald's 2-11 helped put Diamonds top of their group.

 Vipers were a perfect three wins from three halfway through the six-match group stage and an unbeaten 88 from 60 balls from captain Georgie Adams helped set 162-4 having lost the toss.